 - Verify the drain tube is not clogged.
 See also:

 - Wipe out the interior with a solution of one quart warm water, 2 caps full of bleach, and a few drops of dish detergent.

-- For information about cleaning interior components, such as shelves and drawers, see also, Cleaning the Refrigerator Interior.
+- For information about cleaning interior components, such as shelves, drawers, and light diffusers, see Cleaning the Refrigerator Interior.